Naidile/App-Academy-Work-Sample/README.md

 # App-Academy-Work-Sample

-This is a Product Mangamenet Work Sample created for a specific problem.
+This is a Product Management Work Sample created for a specific problem.

 Protected by Apache License 2.0.